 DAI Medical Information Form

-The DAI Workshop Medical Information Form must be completed every year and returned to the Workshop Coordinator before your young person attends the first Workshop.
+The DAI Medical Information Form (2022-2023) must be completed each year and returned to the Workshop Coordinator before your young person attends the first Workshop.

 Video on our Rush/Lusk/Skerries Workshop